wp-plugins/placester/readme.txt

 * Powerful search based on the Placester API and Google Maps
 * Easily promote featured properties across your site
 * Search engine optimized from top to bottom ^
-* Always up-to-date, Placester automatically update itself with the the latest listings data
+* Always up-to-date, Placester automatically updates itself with the the latest listings data

 Note ^: Feature requires a Placester-enabled theme.